meiqimichelle/mhertzfeld/_posts/2013-10-14-why-do-it-the-easy-way.md

 Actually, in all seriousness, there are very good reasons for me, someone who traveled the path of web development from print design to html/css and now towards object-oriented programming, to practice building a blog from scratch rather than relying on something like WordPress to do it for me.
 The process of building programming logic is still relatively slow for me (and so more practice is good!), and it is tremendously important in modern web development (I think) to know how the gears in the background fit together.
 And, it's still kinda magical for me when if/then statement, etc, just **work**.
 Go magic!

-(This is not to say, of course, that almost every time I have to fix a broken piece of Javascript functionality I don't want to put my first the screen and strangle the hamsters that I'm sure fun the internet, but I digress.)
+(This is not to say, of course, that almost every time I have to fix a broken piece of Javascript functionality I don't want to put my first the screen and strangle the hamsters that I'm sure run the internet, but I digress.)

 On the recommendation of [several](http://www.kinlane.com) [people](http://ben.balter.com/) and a good chunk of the internet, I went with the Jekyll/Liquid/GitHub killer combo.
 I want to learn more about versioning and the potential of something like GitHub to do more outside the programming paradigm (like make [government policy more open and accessible](http://project-open-data.github.io), for example).